 Enjoy a Taco and a Beer at Miguel's Tacos

-Although known for their wide variety of tacos, Miguel's Tacos also offers other menu items, including burritos, quesadillas, nachos, and chorizo.
+They also offer other mouthwatering menu items, including burritos, quesadillas, nachos, and chorizo.

 Grab Toys to Keep at Yellow Springs Toy Company